PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

 {{ tip(tip="

-Be aware that adding encrypted secrets to remote repo will make running app from the remote flake not availabe anymore.
+Be aware that adding encrypted secrets to remote repo will make running app from the remote flake not available anymore.
 Also installing it as package will require referencing the local unencrypted flake.") }}

 Now, let's add the plugin, and its configuration.